mhedenus/on_graphs_and_models/README.md

 This is an essay about graphs and and models.
 The main question is how to bring together __Resource Description Framework__ and __Property Graph__.
 The main difference between RDF and Property Graph lies deep in basic decisions how to do modeling.
 Within this essay I will investigate the modeling styles and how they are connected to different graph styles.

-The essay opens a generalized view on graphs and modeling which in in turn is the basis for technical solutions that bridge RDF and and the Property Graph world.
+This essay opens a generalized view on graphs and modeling which in in turn can be the basis for technical solutions that bridge RDF and and the Property Graph world.